 My Results - I signed up to participate but ended up on the Auditor list.
 Did you screw up?

 If you entered an enrollment pool for a class but weren’t drawn to be a participant, we put you on the Auditor list if there was room there as a courtesy so you could skip the line and at least know you could get in some way.
 If you don’t want to Audit?
 No problem!
-You may join the Standby Line for this class OR any other OR attend classes that are open with no attendee caps.
+You may join the Standby Line for this class to try your luck at getting a participant spot OR any other OR attend classes that are open with no attendee caps.

 My Results - Did you screw up?
 My results don’t match those of my partner(s)!